 Tales of Nazi destruction also serve as an illustration of the power of propaganda, as do the chapter on culture destruction and thought reform by Stalin and Mao.

 Despite being about destruction, Lost Treasures remains an optimistic read, for not only allowing the reader to appreciate how rare are the surviving monuments and artworks, but by listing the efforts to avoid more tragedies, the religious edicts against destruction, and the solution : education and tolerance.

 To let the facts speak for themselves, Lost Treasures directly uses the words of the actors of the past, extensively embedding quotes into each chapter.

-“Send me more of it, because I and my companions suffer from a disease of the heart that can be cured only with gold.”- Francisco Pizarro's request when receiving gold gifts from Emperor Moctezuma
+“Send me some of it, because I and my companions suffer from a disease of the heart that can be cured only with gold.”- Hernán Cortés asking gold from Emperor Moctezuma's envoys

 “We found a great number of books in these letters, and since they contained nothing but superstitions and falsehoods of the devil we burned them all, which they took most grievously, and which gave them great pain.”- Diego de Landa, about the books of the Maya he had burnt in an auto da fé

 “We threw the huge Talmudic library out of the building and carried the books to the market place where we set fire to them.
 The fire lasted twenty hours.
 The Lublin Jews assembled around and wept bitterly, almost silencing us with their cries.
 We summoned the military band, and with joyful shouts the soldiers drowned out the sounds of the Jewish cries.”- Nazis about burning Jewish religious books in Poland